gurvinder/nodejs-backend/README.md

 * [Serve-Favicon](https://www.npmjs.com/package/serve-favicon) - Middleware for serving a favicon.

 ### License ###
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
 - - - -
 _a project by [Gurvinder Singh](https://github.com/tubbyyyy)_